Sikorsky CH-53 Sea Stallion: Israel

-During the 1973 Yom Kippur War, the Yas'ur routinely moved artillery batteries and for the insertion of IDF units around the fronts.
-The type was also used to evacuate hundreds of wounded soldiers and rescued pilots from behind enemy lines in both Egypt and Syria.
-In one engagement, a single Yas'ur was attacked by multiple aircraft, including a pair of MiG-21s; while sustaining damage, it was still able to return to base.
-Since 1973, Yas'urs have also been used by the IDF to land and extract Sayeret commandos on raids and patrols deep behind enemy lines in Lebanon Syria and the greater Middle East.
+During the 1973 Yom Kippur War, the Yas'ur routinely moved artillery batteries and inserted IDF units around the fronts.
+The type evacuated hundreds of wounded soldiers and rescued pilots from behind enemy lines in Egypt and Syria.
+In one engagement, a single Yas'ur was attacked by multiple aircraft, including a pair of MiG-21s.
+While sustaining damage, it was still able to return to base.
+Since 1973, Yas'urs have been used by the IDF to land and extract Sayeret commandos on raids and patrols deep behind enemy lines in Lebanon Syria and the greater Middle East.

-During the 1980s, Israel Aircraft Industries, along with Elbit Systems, commenced a major upgrade program for the IAF Yas'ur fleet.
-The project, which was completed in 1997, improved the CH-53's avionics and increased its robustness, as well as extending the fleet's operating life by at least two decades.
+In the 1980s, Israel Aircraft Industries, along with Elbit Systems, commenced a major upgrade program for the IAF Yas'ur fleet.
+The project, which was completed in 1997, improved the CH-53's avionics and increased its robustness, and extended the fleet's operating life by at least two decades.

-Several Yas'urs were used to perform firefighting operations on and around 1989 Mount Carmel forest fire.
+Several Yas'urs performed firefighting operations on and around the 1989 Mount Carmel forest fire.
 They performed dozens of low flyovers into the smoke and flames, dumped 700 tons of water on the fire, and doused it.
 On 8 November 1992, a pair of CH-53s performed one of the IAF's longest-distance sea rescue operations to retrieve passenger from the distressed yacht Fantasy 2 off the coast of Sudan.

 During the 2006 Lebanon War, Hezbollah shot down an Israeli CH-53 Yas'ur with an anti-tank missile, killing five air crew members.
-This was reportedly the only combat loss of an Israeli CH-53 during this conflict.
+This was reportedly the only combat loss of an Israeli CH-53 during the conflict.

-On 16 August 2012, the IAF temporarily grounded its CH-53 fleet following one having experienced in-flight difficulties that led to an emergency landing; initial reports state the issue was related to the rotor blades.
-The fleet was again grounded for three weeks after a CH-53 was destroyed by a fire during a training exercise; the IAF subsequently attributed this loss to a defective component and blamed Lockheed Martin for failing to communicate the issue.
+On 16 August 2012, the IAF temporarily grounded its CH-53 fleet following one having experienced in-flight difficulties that led to an emergency landing.
+Initial reports state the issue was related to the rotor blades.
+The fleet was again grounded for three weeks after a CH-53 was destroyed by a fire during a training exercise.
+The IAF attributed this loss to a defective component and blamed Lockheed Martin for failing to communicate the issue.